mmatthews1981/fizzbuzz/README.md

 ## History

+2.2.0 gleanball.js -- That results variable isn't actually needed.
+Lets get rid of it.

+2.1.0 grailboss.js -- Some people hate if statements.
+I'm not one of those people, but lets turn everything into ternary operators anyway.

 2.0.0 FizzBuzz -- Originally all of these functions existed in separate repositories.
 That's a pain in the ass, so they've all been integrated into a single repository, and the old repositories have been deleted.
 Therefore, I've renamed the project The Evolution of FizzBuzz, because it's more descriptive.

 1.5.0 grillmoss.js -- That while loop bothers me.
 Let's make the leap and convert this function into a recursive function.
 Also, there's no particular reason we need to assign the function to a variable, so let's not do that.
 Finally, the instructions to run this function have been updated to be more explicit.